AceDataCloud/SerpAPI/docs/google_serp_api_integration_guide.md

 }
 ```

-The returned result has multiple fields, described as follows:
+The returned result contains multiple fields, described as follows:

-- `news`, the list of video information in the search results.
+- `news`, a list of video information from the search results.

 As you can see, there is a `videos` field in the returned result, which mainly contains the results of the search keywords.